kirielss/kirielss/README.md

 - I have many simple responsive landing pages on my repositories.
 - I also have good fundamentals on Javascript.

-## 🌱 I’m currently learning data structures
+## 🌱 I’m currently learning data structures in Javascript

 ## 🤝 I love connecting to new people, so feel free to add me on Linkedin!
 - https://www.linkedin.com/in/gabeldantas/